abhishek7329sharma/developer-landing-page/Readme.md

 <br>

-### Learnt to create full page developer landing page.
-HTML, CSS, CSS Selector, Flexbox, Positions and SVGs a bit, are the main concepts of the project to learn.
+### I Learnt to create full length beatiful web page called **Developers Landing Page** template.
+HTML, CSS, CSS Selector, Flexbox, Positions and SVGs are the main concepts of the project I covered in this project.
+I also learn't how to push my code to github, though I know it before but the new thing I learnt to make my Github project Live.

 <br>